Lifestyle and home remediesBy Mayo Clinic Staff

 For children and infants, you may want to use an oral rehydration solution, such as Pedialyte.
-Avoid taking anti-diarrheal medication, because it could interfere with your body's efforts to rid itself of the parasite.
+Sports drinks and carbonated beverages don't offer the right balance of nutrients that children need.

 - Mandell GL, et al. Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 7th ed.
 Philadelphia, Pa.: Churchill Livingstone Elsevier; 2010. https://www.clinicalkey.com.
 Accessed July 14, 2014.

 - Cyclosporiasis FAQs.
 Centers for Disease Control and Prevention. http://www.cdc.gov/parasites/cyclosporiasis/gen_info/faqs.html.
 Accessed July 14, 2014.